-Optimizely Full Stack is an experimentation and feature flagging platform for websites, mobile apps, chatbots, APIs, smart devices, and anything else with a network connection.
-You can deploy code behind feature flags, experiment with A/B tests, and rollout or rollback features immediately.
-All of this functionality is available with zero performance impact via easy-to-use SDKs.
-Thanks!
+Optimizely Full Stack is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices, and anything else with a network connection.
+You can deploy code behind feature flags, experiment with A/B tests, and roll out or roll back features immediately.
+All of this functionality is available with minimal performance impact via free (see plans for advanced features), easy-to-use, open source SDKs.

 Our SDKs are built for developers, and support:

-- Feature flags and experimentation: Our SDK framework natively integrates feature flags and product experimentation, so you can continuously iterate, roll features out, and roll them back.
+- Feature flags and experimentation: Our SDK framework natively integrates feature flags and product experimentation, so you can roll features out, roll them back, and continuously iterate your features by learning from each release.

-- Remote configuration: Update experiments in real time without a code deploy.
-Toggle features on and off, or change configuration variables.
+- Remote configuration: Update your app in real time without a code deploy.
+Toggle features on and off, and even make changes to your experiments while they're running.

 - Low latency: In-memory bucketing means no blocking network requests.
 Test in performance-critical code paths, secure environments, and more.